-For more information about Jan’s author visits please visit all the way through the contact page.
-And of course, please be in touch.
+For more information about Jan’s author visits please visit this blue-linked contact page.

 Tips/lesson plans for SHE SANG PROMISE as a mentor text, compiled by Marcie Flinchum Atkins are at her resourceful blog.

 Multi-cultural titles and powerful girl/women stories are found at: KIDLIT Celebrates Women’s History Month; on pages of the ALA (American Library Association); The Children’s Book Council; the pages of American Indians in Children’s Literature; Bookseedstudio acrhives and, by visitng The Books for Children Collection.
 More links for other Native American topics are here <span style="color:#ff0000;"

 Poetry Out Loud Students recite published poetry from all times, for prizes

 Letters About Literature A trip to D.C. is possible for young readers if they also write www.read.gov/letters (also see River of Words contests)

 Poetry for Children one-stop, ad-free, fabulous meeting place

 POETRY Camp http://www.cocanet.org/camps/2012/4/30/knott-house-museum.html

 EYEDEARS from others Jan Annino Bookseedstudio – jgaoffice@ gmail dot com

 “Good writing is always about things that are important to you, things that are scary to you, things that eat you up.” —John Edgar Wideman